Update: As of December 2021, I’ve accepted an offer and will be starting a full time leadership position in early 2022. More details to come.

 Hey all.
 I’m ramping up the job search.
-Here is a quick overview of the skills I have and the companies that can use them.
-I’m giving the same elevator pitch over and over.
+Here is a quick overview of the skills I have, and the types of companies that can use them.
+Throughout my search, I’m giving the same elevator pitch over and over.
 By writing it down I’m hoping it will save us all some time.

 If you are an HR Professional, please read this before contacting me.